-The Commonwealth of Massachusetts mandates that all matriculated full-time and three-quarter-time students attending an institution of higher education who are not enrolled solely in short term courses or in an online program must be enrolled in a qualifying Student Health Plan that meets established minimum benefit guidelines.
-The regulation and additional information can be accessed on the Massachusetts Health Connector.
+The Commonwealth of Massachusetts mandates that all matriculated full-time and threequarter-time students attending an institution of higher education who are not enrolled solely in short term courses or in an online program must be enrolled in a qualifying Student Health Plan that meets established minimum benefit guidelines.
+The minimum benefit guidelines can be found on the Massachusetts Health Connector.